swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 reasonably up-to-date browser (ideally a current version of Chrome, Safari, or Firefox); Internet Explorer versions 9 and below are *not* supported.

-JupyterLab is included as part of the the Anaconda Python distribution.
+JupyterLab is included as part of the Anaconda Python distribution.
 If you have not already installed the Anaconda Python distribution, see [the setup instructions]({{ page.root }}/setup/) for installation instructions.